malickdo/Getting-and-Cleaning-Data-Project/README.md

 The features (561 of them) are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.
 Similar description for the training set.

-## Script (run_analysis.R) created to transform the original data to a "tidy data set"
+## Script (run_analysis.R) - transfors original data to a "tidy data set"

-#Highlights of script
+###Highlights of script
 * Extract dataset
 * Merge

-I created a script called run_analysis.R which will merge the test and training sets together.
+merge the test and training sets together.
 Prerequisites for this script:

 the UCI HAR Dataset must be extracted and.. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset"